percona/k8spsmdb-docs/docs/expose.md

 !!! warning

     You should be careful with the `clusterServiceDNSMode=External` variant.
 Using IP addresses instead of DNS hostnames is discouraged in MongoDB.
-IP addresses make configuration changes and recovery more complicated.
-Also, they are particularly problematic in scenarios where IP addresses change (i.e., deleting and recreating the cluster).
+IP addresses make reconfiguration and recovery more complicated, and are **generally problematic in scenarios where IP addresses change**.
+In particular, if you delete and recreate the cluster with `clusterServiceDNSMode=External` without deleting its volumes (having `delete-psmdb-pvc` finalizer unset), your cluster will crash and there will be no straightforward way to recover it.

 ## Exposing replica set with split-horizon DNS